-For the retransmission of I1 and I2 packets, the Initiator adopts the retransmission strategy of HIP BEX (see Section 4.4.3. in [RFC7401]).
-This strategy is based on a timeout value that is set to the worst-case anticipated round-trip time (RTT).
-For each received I1 or I2, the Responder sends an R1 or R2, respectively.
-This design trait enables the Responder to remain stateless until the reception of the I2.
+For the retransmission of I1 and I2 packets, the Initiator adopts the retransmission strategy of HIPv2 (see Section 4.4.3. in [RFC7401]).
+This strategy is based on a timeout that is set to a value larger than the worst-case anticipated round-trip time (RTT).
+For each received I1 or I2 packet, the Responder sends an R1 or R2 packet, respectively.
+This design trait enables the Responder to remain stateless until the reception and successful processing of the I2 packet.
 The Initiator stops retransmitting I1 or I2 packets after the reception of the corresponding R1 or R2.
-If the Initiator did not receive an R1 after I1\RETRIES\MAX tries, it stops I1 retransmissions.
-Likewise, it stops retransmitting I2 packets after I2\RETRIES\MAX unsuccessful tries.
+If the Initiator did not receive an R1 packet after I1\RETRIES\MAX tries, it stops I1 retransmissions.
+Likewise, it stops retransmitting the I2 packet after I2\RETRIES\MAX unsuccessful tries.

-The Responder SHOULD NOT perform operations related to the Diffie-Hellman key exchange or the keying material wrapped in the ENCRYPTED\KEY parameters for retransmitted I2 packets.
-Instead, it SHOULD re-use the previously established state to re-create the R2.
+For repeatedly received I2 packets, the Responder SHOULD NOT perform operations related to the Diffie-Hellman key exchange or the keying material wrapped in the ENCRYPTED\KEY parameters.
+Instead, it SHOULD re-use the previously established state to re-create the corresponding R2 packet in order to prevent unnecessary computation overhead.

-The potentially high processing time of an I2 packet at the Responder may cause retransmissions if the time required for I2 transmission and processing exceeds the RTT-based retransmission timeout.
-Thus, the Initiator should also take the processing time of I2 packets into account.
-To this end, the Responder MAY optionally notify the Initiator about the anticipated delay if the I2 incurs a considerable processing overhead.
-The Responder MAY therefore send a NOTIFY packet to the Initiator before it commences the ECDH operation.
-The NOTIFY packet serves as an acknowledgement for the I2 and consists of a NOTIFICATION parameter with Notify Message Type I2\ACKNOWLEDGEMENT (see Section 5.2.19. in [RFC7401]).
-The NOTIFICATION parameter contains the anticipated remaining processing time for the I2 packet in milliseconds as Notification Data .
+The potentially high processing time of an I2 packet at a (resourceconstrained) Responder may cause premature retransmissions if the time required for I2 transmission and processing exceeds the RTTbased retransmission timeout.
+Thus, the Initiator should also take the processing time of the I2 packet at the Responder into account for retransmission purposes.
+To this end, the Responder MAY notify the Initiator about the anticipated delay once the puzzle solution was successfully verified and if the remaining I2 packet processing incurs a high processing delay.
+The Responder MAY therefore send a NOTIFY packet (see Section 5.3.6. in [RFC7401]) to the Initiator before the Responder commences the ECDH operation.
+The NOTIFY packet serves as an acknowledgement for the I2 packet and consists of a NOTIFICATION parameter with Notify Message Type I2\ACKNOWLEDGEMENT (see Section 5.2.19. in [RFC7401]).
+The NOTIFICATION parameter contains the anticipated remaining processing time for the I2 packet in milliseconds as two-octet Notification Data.
 This processing time can, e.g., be estimated by measuring the computation time of the ECDH key derivation operation at Responder boot-up.
-After the I2 processing has finished, the Responder sends the regular R2.
+After the I2 processing has finished, the Responder sends the regular R2 packet.